 Michelin as we know them today

-As one of the biggest names in tyres, Michelin is a globally recognised brand who have been providing bike, motorcycle and car tyres for road, off-road and track use building up a wealth of experience and expertise along the way.
+As one of the biggest names in tyres, Michelin is a globally recognised brand who have been providing quality bike, motorcycle and car tyres for road, off-road and track use building up a wealth of experience and expertise along the way.
 Every set of Michelin tyres produced is manufactured to the highest possible safety and quality standards, ensuring that every single customer (or racer) gets the very best tyres for their needs.

 Michelin tyres are never far away from the top of the ratings when it comes to reviews and awards, as shown in the 2018 Evo awards where the Michelin Pilot Sport 4S performance tyre came out on top in a rigorous testing process that also included the Goodyear Eagle F1 Asymmetric 3 and Dunlop SportMaxx RT2 tyres.